tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **1d.**

-My presumption would be that Huffman does not improve the performance for this, since there are no frequencies to push to the top.
+My presumption would be that Huffman does not improve the performance for this, since there are no frequencies to shorten the representations of/push to the top.
 There is simply nothing for the algorithm to do and as such we can expect it to be the same as fixed cost.

-I created a few of my own files to test this, and it upheld this presumption.
+I created a few of my own files to test this, and it upheld this presumption **for the most part**.
 These files are located in the repository if you wish to view them.

+When the alphabet is an odd value, it seems to produce slightly better results.
+I am not sure why this is, I believe it is because the fixed length encodings waste a lot of space with their bit representations.

+Where as huffman uses the synthetic nodes to make the most of all binary representations in the odd case where we need an extra bit that gets wasted otherwise.

 see main.py for the code to generate this: